SEASONS OF MY HEART Oaxacan Traditional Chocolate 8 oz

 Packing: 8 oz (227 g)

-New Site Coming Spring 2019
+New Site Coming Summer 2019

 A blend of three types of cacao beans are stone ground with Mexican cinnamon sticks and turbino sugar then hand formed to make this Oaxacan cooking chocolate bars.
 Heat water or milk and remove from heat.
 Add the chocolate and froth to prepare a delicious, easy cup of rich hot chocolate.
 Use in savory dishes such as mole, tamales, or sweet dishes like brownies, bread pudding, mousse, ice cream or crepes.